 A covert redirect is a form of phishing that makes a link appear legitimate but redirects the victim to the phisher's site.

-Covert redicets are hard to spot because the victim could be browsing a legitimate website and served a malicious login popup from a browser extension or another cyber attack.
+Covert redirects are hard to spot because the victim could be browsing a legitimate website and served a malicious login popup from a browser extension or another cyber attack.

 For example, you may click a malicious link beginning with Facebook.
 A popup asks whether you would like to authorize the app.
 If you choose to authorize the app, a token will be sent to the attacker and your personally identifiable information (PII) could be exposed.

 This could include email address, birth date, contacts and work history.
-It may even give the attack control over your account.
-Even if you doesn't authorize the app, you may still be redirect to a phishing website.
+It may even give the attacker control over your account.
+Even if you don't authorize the app, you may still be redirected to a phishing website.

 Tabnabbing is a phishing attacks that uses inactive tabs and the ability for browsers to navigate in inactive tabs.